ADF Service: I joined the Australian Army in 1994 and medically discharged in 2016 as a Special Forces Sniper Team Commander.

 What is the Nature of your injury or illness?

-I was in a Black Hawk helicopter that crashed in Afghanistan in 2010.
-I suffered a severe traumatic brain injury and fractured multiple bones including my lower leg that would not mend and just over a year later it had to be amputated.
+I was in a Blackhawk Helicopter that crashed in Afghanistan in 2010.
+I sustained a severe traumatic brain injury and fractured multiple bones including my lower spine, sacrum, eight ribs, both shoulder blades and my left leg, which was later amputated below the knee.

-I had a lot of internal bleeding, had to have my spleen removed and I also had a punctured lung.
-I was in an induced coma for four weeks, while my body healed and I spent two years in hospital rehabilitating from my brain injury.
+I had a lot of internal bleeding and had to have my spleen removed.
+I also had a punctured lung.
+I was in an induced coma for four weeks while my body healed and I spent two years in hospital rehabilitating from the brain injury.